Suryachandrarao229/ocp-devspaces-gamification-ds-challenge-01/README.md

 ### Success Criteria
 * Fix the formatting by Installing Required extensions.
 Code is formatted with the extensions
-* Restart your workspace for setting to be reflected
+* Restart your workspace (if required) for setting to be reflected
 * Method getCurrentDate code is completed.
 The code should show java intellisense in action
-* The live coding mode shows no errors
+* The live coding mode shows no errors and should indicate "All 1 test is passing"

 ### Resources
 * Look for hidden clue(s) in source files that can help finishing the task sooner!